 In a typical sale, the buyer’s journey includes the following key decision phases:

-Creating a sales pipeline starts with some knowledge of how the typical buyer’s journey plays out at your company.
+Building a sales pipeline starts with some knowledge of how the typical buyer’s journey plays out at your company.
 Do you have a formal qualification process?
 Does your meeting phase include pre-recorded videos?
 Does each sales pitch require some customization?

-Since each step in your company’s sales process corresponds to a pipeline stage, you can easily create a pipeline built from the tasks and activities that your sales team finds successful.
+Since each step in your company’s sales process corresponds to a pipeline stage, you can easily create a pipeline built from the tasks and activities your sales team finds successful.
 For example:

 Qualification activities include: